-It's well known that the origin of the biomagnetic field is the electric activity of biological tissue.
-This bioelectric activity produces an electric current in the volume conductor which induces the biomagnetic field.
-This correlation between the bioelectric and biomagnetic phenomena is, of course, not limited to the generation of the bioelectric andbiomagnetic fields by the same bioelectric sources.
-This correlation also arises in the stimulation of biological tissue.Magnetic stimulation is a method for stimulating excitable tissue with an electric current induced by an external time-varying magnetic field.
+sguergov@tu-sofia.bg Abstract One description of theoretical and experimental investigation on influence of low frequency magnetic field on the head is the goal of present paper.
+The experimental investigation has been done using appropriate circuit.
+A comparison between direct electrical stimulation of neural tissue and stimulation of neural tissue by pulse magnetic field is done with respective conclusions and recommendations.
+An optimisation of parameters of used pulse magnetic field for stimulation is done, also.
+1. INTRODUCTION It's well known that the origin of the biomagnetic field is the electric activity of biological tissue [1,2,3].
+This bioelectric activity produces an electric current in the volume conductor which inductes the biomagnetic field.
+This correlation between bioelectric and biomagnetic phenomena is not limited in the process of generation of bioelectric andbiomagnetic fields by the same bioelectric sources.
+This correlation also arises in the stimulation of biological tissue.
+Magnetic stimulation is a method for stimulating excitable tissue with an electric current induced by an external time-varying magnetic field [4,5,8].
 It is important to note here that, as in the electric and magnetic detection of the bioelectric activity of excitable tissues, both the electric and the magnetic stimulation methods excite the membrane with electric current.
 The former does that directly, but the latter does it with the electric current which is induced within the volume conductor by the timevarying applied magnetic field.
-The reason for using a timevarying magnetic field to induce the stimulating current is, on the one hand, the different distribution of stimulating current and, on the other hand, the fact that the magnetic field penetrates unattenuated through such regions as the electrically insulating skull.
+The reason for using a time-varying magnetic field to induce the stimulating current is, on the one hand, the different distribution of stimulating current and, on the other hand, the fact that the magnetic field penetrates unattenuated through such regions as the electrically insulating skull.
 This makes it possible to avoid a high density of stimulating current at the scalp in stimulating the central nervous system and thus avoid pain sensation.
 Also, no physical contact of the stimulating coil and the target tissue is required, unlike with electric stimulation.
+2. DEVICE FOR INFLUENCE OF LOW FREQUENCY MAGNETIC FIELD ON THE HEAD A magnetic stimulator includes a coil that is placed on the surface of the skin.
+To induce a current into the underlying tissue, a strong and rapidly changing magnetic field must be geneated by the coil.
+In practice, this is generated by first charging a large capacitor to a high voltage and then discharging it with a thyristor switch through a coil.
+The principle of a magnetic stimulator is illustrated in Fig. 1.